Beam-Connectivity/beam-connectivity.github.io/privacy.md

 # Privacy Statement

-We want you to know how we treat your personal data, such as your CV, if you send it into to us.
+We want you to know how we treat your personal data that we capture.
 We will:

 * 🔒 never share it other companies.
-* 🔒 store it in a secure location that only people directly involved in hiring have access to.
+* 🔒 store it in a secure location within the EEA.
+* 🔒 only let staff directly involved in hiring have access to it.
 * 🔒 keep it for 24 months and contact you in relation to appropriate vacancies that we have now, or within that period.

+Personal data we might hold:

+* 🗂️ email address, your name
+* 🗂️ CV or Resume, if you send it into to us
+* 🗂️ interview notes

 Hope that is ok with you 🤞🏼.